 As is the case for our regular Ph.D. degree program, ten graduate courses are required for a Ph.D.
 Example courses sequences for the Applied Physics certificate program are given

 below.
 The Comprehensive Examination sequence for this certificate program is similar to that of our regular physics Ph.D. degree.
 Comps I consists of the topics covered in the 5 core

 courses in each area of specialization.
 The Comps II examination is based on a paper and presentation together with an oral examination, as in our regular physics degree program.

 The formal thesis proposal (Comps III) is also the same as our regular physics degree program, consisting of a formal thesis proposal presentation to a faculty committee.

-Please talk to the Chair for the Certificate in Applied Physics (currently Professor Charles Rogers) if you are interested in this program.
-The Chair will help you
+Please talk to your Advisor and/or the Associate Chair for Graduate Studies in Physics (currently Professor Tobin Munsat) if you are interested in this program.
+They will help you

 to plan your program of studies.
 You will need to have a Comps I curriculum form (downloadable below) approved by both your advisor and the Associate Chair for Graduate Studies.
 Sample curricula for various Applied Physics subdisciplines are listed in the Advising Guide.